aws-deadline/deadline-cloud-for-houdini/README.md

 set up, we strongly recommend that you construct a simple test scene that can be rendered quickly and submit renders of that scene to your farm to ensure that your setup is correctly functioning.

-### Houdini Submitter Plug-in
+## Submitter

-This package provides a Houdini ROP node that creates jobs for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
+This package provides a Houdini render output node (ROP) that creates jobs for AWS Deadline Cloud using the [AWS Deadline Cloud client library][deadline-cloud-client].
 Based on the loaded scene it determines the files required, allows the user to specify render options, and builds an [OpenJD template][openjd] that defines the workflow.

-To install the submitter plug-in, refer to [DEVELOPMENT.md](DEVELOPMENT.md) section `Submitter Development Workflow`.
-Also refer to Deadline Cloud's [documentation](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html) on how to launch and use the Houdini submitter after installation.
+There are two installation options:
+1. Windows or Linux: Install the submitter using the official Deadline Cloud submitter installer for Windows or Linux
+2. Windows, Mac, or Linux: Manually install the submitter

+For most setups, you will also need to install the [Deadline Cloud monitor][deadline-cloud-monitor].

 [Houdini Render nodes (ROP)]: https://www.sidefx.com/docs/houdini/nodes/out/index.html
 [deadline-cloud-monitor-setup]: https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html#install-deadline-cloud-monitor
 [aws-cli-credentials]: https://docs.aws.amazon.com/cli/v1/userguide/cli-chap-authentication.html

+### Install the submitter using the official Deadline Cloud submitter installer

+The [official Deadline Cloud submitter installer][deadline-cloud-submitter] for Windows and Linux include the Houdini submitter.
+After installing, you can use the submitter in the Houdini.

+### Manually installing the submitter

+Manual installation is supported on Windows, Mac, and Linux.

+To install the submitter plug-in, refer to [DEVELOPMENT.md](DEVELOPMENT.md) section `Submitter Development Workflow`.
+Also refer to Deadline Cloud's [documentation](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html) on how to launch and use the Houdini submitter after installation.

+### Using the Submitter

+To use the Houdini submitter:
+1. Open Houdini.
+2. In the network editor (usually in the bottom right side of Houdini), select the `/out` network.
+3. Press tab, and enter `deadline`.
+4. Select the Deadline Cloud option and click within the `/out` network to create the node.
+5. Connect the output of the last render output node (ROP) (for example, Karma, Mantra, or compositing) in your existing `/out` network to the input of the Deadline Cloud node.
+6. Click the Deadline Cloud node.
+7. Enter any job settings in the node editor (usually in the top right side of Houdini).
+8. Go to the bottom right of the node editor and click "Submit".
+9. The Deadline Cloud submission will automatically parse the connected `/out` network tree and submit each node as a step in the job, maintaining the dependency tree.

-### Houdini Adaptor
+### Adaptor

 The Houdini Adaptor implements the [OpenJD][openjd-adaptor-runtime] interface that allows render workloads to launch Houdini and feed it commands.
 This gives the following benefits:
 * a standardized render application interface,